Albatross of The Petrel Station

 Scientific name: Diomedea sanfordi

-Few birds convey grace and scale quite like a Northern Royal Albatross.
+Few birds convey grace quite like a Northern Royal Albatross, with their crisp, elegant look, solid dark upperwings and a black cutting edge on the bill.
 They are one of the great albatross species of the Southern Ocean, and always a highlight when encountered.

 Southern Royal Albatross